 When you have set all the properties, save the field and return to form builder or save the field and continue adding more fields.
 After clicking Save, the field immediately shows up in the Form Builder.

 Edit, copy, move or delete the field

 Right next to each created field there are 4 icons which you can use to modify the field or its location:

-- Copy field: Copy the field with all its properties to the same or another phase/step.
+Copy field: Copy the field with all its properties to the same or another visit/form.
 This is convenient if for example you are creating a series of Yes/No questions.

-- Move field: Move the field to a new location within the same or in another phase/step.
+Move field: Move the field to a new location within the same or in another visit/form.

 Format field label

 It is possible to apply formatting to the label and help/info fields associated with a field/question by using asterisks (*) or underscores (_).
 Only one type of formatting can be active: